 - Have you been charged for basic research?

-These are simple questions to ask but not easy ones to answers.
-Think of the resource involved in addressing the answers properly, the hours a member of your in-house legal team would need to spend to get this done manually.
+These are simple questions to ask but not easy ones to answer.
+Think of the resources involved in addressing the answers properly, and the hours a member of your in-house legal team would need to spend to get this done manually.
 Contract terms would need to be reviewed, LEDES codes confirmed, items charged checked line-by-line.
 If that’s not enough, your team would need to review the number of hours external counsel participated in meetings, taking into account, of course, the relative seniority of all those involved.

 This is just for one invoice.
 Now multiply that effort by the number of invoices you receive in a typical month, quarter and year.
 Do you have time to refer back to the relevant contract every time?
 Do you have time to check line-by-line?
 Moreover, is this the right use of expensive and scarce internal counsel time?

 That said, can you afford not to do this?
 Just think that even a small proportion of errors or missed manual checks could result in significant financial losses.
 Recent procure-to-pay research by The Hackett Group found that up to US$ 1.5 million could be recovered using a simple AP audit.

 Some organisations have addressed this problem by appointing third party providers, the best of which come with a team of experienced auditors coupled with specialist software.

 With the advent of data science and machine learning, the efficiency and effectiveness of such audits is dramatically improved.
 Machine learning algorithms ingest huge amounts of data from contracts, historical purchase orders and invoices.
 In doing so, they drastically narrow down the focus of human auditors.
 This is a perfect example of machine and human working hand-in-hand, ensuring that expensive legal and auditor resources are used where they can be most effective.